DanielJomphe/asterisk-box/README.md

 ### Configuration
 1. Put your custom `extensions.conf` and `sip.conf` in the `conf/secret` directory.
-	1. When you change them, run `configure-asterisk.sh` in the guest box to have them copied over to `/etc/asterisk/conf`.
+	1. When you change them, use  `configure-asterisk.sh` in the guest box to have them copied over to `/etc/asterisk`.

 ## Usage
 ### Setup